urbit/urbit.org-reloaded/content/community/grants-and-bounties/display-eth-data.md

 - When applying to work on the bounty, tell us a little about yourself and some projects you’ve worked on in the past.
 - You have 90 days from the time of approval to complete this bounty.

+## Milestones

+### Work is finished
+1 stars
+Your work has been finished and accepted.